homiedopie/beberlei.de/2009/01/07/seven-things.rst

 letter machinery.
 So read on for seven things you probably may not know about me.

--  I will get my degree in some weeks, currently intensivly writting on my thesis.
+-  I will get my degree in some weeks, currently intensively writting on my thesis.
 My major is economics though.
 I probably won't get a job with that sooner or later.
 I actually don't want to, I have a job as programmer already.